trustgraph-ai/trustgraph/docs/apis/websocket.md

 ## Request

-A request message is a JSON message containing 3 fields:
+A request message is a JSON message containing 3/4 fields:

 - `id`: A unique ID which is used to correlate requests and responses.
   You should make sure it is unique.
 - `service`: The name of the service to invoke.
 - `request`: The request body which is passed to the service - this is defined in the API documentation for that service.
+- `flow`: Some APIs are supported by processors launched within a flow, are are dependent on a flow running.
+For such APIs, the flow identifier needs to be provided.

 e.g.